How To Get Rid Of Palmetto Bugs: Identification & Treatment

 +

-The term "water bugs" often refers to palmetto bugs in casual conversation, but true water bugs are different aquatic insects.
-Palmetto bugs are actually cockroaches that require moisture but aren't truly aquatic.
-This confusion comes from their tendency to inhabit damp areas like drains and basements.
+People often call palmetto bugs "water bugs," but true water bugs are different aquatic insects.
+Palmetto bugs are actually cockroaches that need moisture but don't live in water.
+The mix-up comes from their habit of hanging out in damp spots like drains and basements.

 What's the difference between palmetto bugs and German cockroaches?